- Measurement, Control, Communications, and Automation

 Arlington Laboratory’s CTO, Daniel R. Judd, founded and chaired: SEMI Sensor Bus program (’93-’08); ODVA Semiconductor Special Interest Group (’96-’09); and EtherCAT Technology Group Semiconductor Technical Working Group (’11-’13).
 Each represented hundreds of members worldwide focused on device-level networking for equipment and process control.
 Mr. Judd is personally responsible for hundreds of pages of technical specifications, industry-specific implementation guidelines and conformance test methods.

-Today, Mr. Judd serves as United States National Committee appointed expert for the IEC Technical Committee 65, Industrial process measurement, control and automation – working groups for: protocol, installation, and functional safety (’05-present).
+Today, Mr. Judd serves as United States National Committee appointed expert for the IEC Technical Committee 65, Industrial process measurement, control and automation (’05-present) active in working groups for: protocol, installation, and functional safety.
 He is recipient of the 2018 prestigious IEC 1906 Award as “an important technical contributor to developments on extended models and equations”.

-You will not find Arlington Laboratory advertised in magazines or exhibiting at trade shows; for over two decades, our success has come entirely from referrals and repeat customers.
+You will not find Arlington Laboratory advertised in magazines or exhibiting at trade shows; all our success has come entirely from referrals and repeat customers.